hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 # Scope

-The approach described herein is also compatible with FIPS-compliant deployments, as it supports the continued use of FIPS-approved traditional signature algorithms during the TLS handshake.
+The approach described herein is also compatible with FIPS-compliant deployments (FIPS 140-2 and FIPS 140-3), as it supports the continued use of FIPS-approved traditional signature algorithms during the TLS handshake.

 The proposed mechanism is fully backward compatible: traditional certificates and authentication methods remain functional with existing TLS 1.3 implementations.
 As cryptographically relevant quantum computers (CRQCs) emerge, deployments can transition by gradually disabling traditional authentication and enabling post-quantum–only authentication.
 This strategy offers a smooth migration path, ensuring long-term cryptographic agility, regulatory compliance, and operational continuity without disrupting existing infrastructure.